 Combine turkey and barbecue sauce in a one quart pan.
 Cover and place over low heat for gentle heating.
 After mixture is completely warmed through, remove pan from heat and serve on the burger buns.

-Dry sauté in a non-stick skillet:
+Dry sauté in the skillet:

 1 cup sliced, fresh mushrooms